Alzheimer's Disease Vaccines 2022

 June 30, 2022 - The Alzheimer's Association published - Genome-wide association and multi-omics studies identify MGMT as a novel risk gene for Alzheimer's disease (AD) among women.
 To identify novel genes associated with tau-related pathology, we conducted two genome-wide association studies for AD, one among 10,340 ε4– women in the Alzheimer's Disease Genetics Consortium and another in 31 members (22 women) of a consanguineous Hutterite kindred.
 The findings suggest that epigenetically regulated MGMT expression is involved in AD pathogenesis, especially in women.

-June 13, 2022 - People who received at least one influenza vaccine were 40% less likely than their non-vaccinated peers to develop Alzheimer's disease over the course of four years, according to a new study from UTHealth Houston.
+June 13, 2022 - People who received at least one influenza vaccine were 40% less likely than their non-vaccinated peers to develop Alzheimer's disease over four years, according to a new study from UTHealth Houston.

 May 5, 2022 - Alzamend Neuro, Inc. announced the first patient with mild to moderate Alzheimer's had been dosed in a Phase IIA study for dementia related to Alzheimer's.

-May 2, 2022 - Vaxxinity, Inc. announced that UB-311 was granted Fast Track Designation by the U.S. FDA to treat Alzheimer's disease.
+May 2, 2022 - Vaxxinity, Inc. announced that the U.S. FDA granted UB-311 Fast Track Designation to treat Alzheimer's disease.

 April 28, 2022 - Alzinova AB announces that the Data and Safety Monitoring Board completed a planned assessment of the ongoing ALZ-101 Phase 1b clinical study and recommended continuing the study.